bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Dusty Damon: 01:26:20

 Oh man, splicing is more important than ever with all the spam going on, Right?
-Like I think I think

 NVK: 01:26:25

-they're valid.
-Shitcoin transactions.
+I think they're valid shitcoin transactions.
 There is no such thing as spam in Bitcoin.
 I will repeat this 50 times.
 If it's a valid transaction is a valid transaction.

 Dusty Damon: 01:26:38

-I think it's a weird it's a weird match for - for Spicing where it's like I think people are paying more attention to Spicing now because of all the legitimate on-chain activity.
+I think it's a weird match for splicing where I think people are paying more attention to splicing now because of all the legitimate on-chain activity.

 NVK: 01:26:49

-DGN complete retard activity.
+Degen complete retard activity.
 Sure.

 But it's still valid transactions.